 A very high percentage of couples headed for divorce fight about money.
 Some of these disputes could be avoided, however, if the parties had discussed their respective expectations and goals for their financial futures.
 Recent studiesshow that credit scores can be predictors of the longevity of your relationship.
 If you have a unified approach on how you deal with your respective assets and liabilities, and particularly your credit, there’s a much better chance that your relationship will sustain the test of time.

 There are other requirements in a prenuptial agreement – that the documents be signed in advance of the marriage, without any coercion or duress, and an ample amount of time before the marriage.
 It is also HIGHLY recommended that you have the prenuptial agreement reviewed by an attorney.
 Your agreement cannot be unconscionable (cannot shock the conscience) and cannot adversely affect a child’s right to receive child support.
 You can peruse the statute for the particulars.
 Rest assured, if you do not have a prenuptial agreement and are already married, there is still an opportunity to protect yourselves – you can have a mid-marriage agreement drafted.
 Nothing says love like ensuring financial security for your spouse-to-be (and yourself!).
-If you would like to have a prenuptial agreement prepared or reviewed by an experienced New Jersey family law attorney, you can contact me at email@example.com.
+If you would like to speak with a prenup lawyer to prepare or review a prenuptial agreement, you can contact me at firstname.lastname@example.org.